kalrnlo/luauberries/docs/retryer.md

 ```

 > [!DANGER]
-> The infinite methods can infinitely yield so its reccomened to not use them unless you have to
+> The infinite methods can infinitely yield so its reccomended to not use them unless you have to
 > such as with [`StarterGui:SetCore()`](https://create.roblox.com/docs/reference/engine/classes/StarterGui#SetCore)

 ### `inf`